 How would you describe Carskiey Estate in a nutshell?

 Carskiey is like being on a beautiful island, although you are still on the Scottish mainland, not that far from Glasgow.
 It has a very remote feeling, yet it is incredibly accessible.
 It is the last 7500 acres on the Kintyre peninsula with over 9 miles of coastline and it is completely private.

 What we have tried to create is a relaxing, comfortable and hospitable away-from-it-all experience.
 It is not a formal place.
 We just want everyone to enjoy themselves and have a great time full of happy memories.
 Even though it is quite grand, you always feel welcome and not in the least bit intimidated as some of these Scottish places can be.

 Please tell us more about the estate.

-Overall, there are five habitable and five uninhabitable cottages.
-There’s a wonderful cottage where the shepherd lives, the manager’s house — he’s the third generation of the same family looking after the place — the lodge at the bottom of the drive, a barn, and a wonderful, quite big cottage three and a half miles away.
-It’s a brilliant place to go for a picnic.
-We’re restoring it currently and it will be ready in 2015.”
+We bought the estate 8 years ago.
+In addition to Carskiey House and Shore Cottage, there are a further five habitable dwellings.
+There is a wonderful cottage where the shepherd lives, the manager’s house — he is the third generation of the same family looking after the place — the Lodge at the bottom of the drive, the Flat a newly restored artist's studio situated in a woodland setting overlooking Strone burn, and Strone Cottage, a wonderful, remote cottage, 3 miles away up the glen.
+It’s a brilliant place to go for a picnic: an indoor one by candlelight or outdoors with a bonfire.